 Also, before I get into the list, make sure you download my free block schedule template for busy moms, and use it to schedule in a few minutes for self-care this week.
 Yes, that’s possible.
 You can see that whole block schedule template and video for how to use it here.

-And without further ado, here are self-care ideas from over 30 busy moms just like you!
+Here are the best tips for self care for working moms from over 30 busy moms just like you!

 Journal and jot down thoughts about your role as a mom. – Donae, Mommy to Be and Beyond